 We caught the clipper back to Canary Riverside and decided to stop off for a quick bite around 2 at Zizzi’s (mainly because it was the first place we saw!).
 We only wanted a snack so we shared a starter.
 Service was brisk and were back in the hotel by 2.40 – time to put our feet-up and rest awhile in preparation for tonight’s Concert.

 Transport-wise, we knew that the nearest station was going to be closed due to engineering work, so travelled again on a Thames Clipper.

 We decided to eat at an Argentinian restaurant called Gaucho – mainly because it looked less busy that all the rest.
 As it was, we still had to book and come back.
-We returned just after 7pm and they had a table waiting via a lift journey.
+We returned just after 7pm, and they had a table waiting via a short lift journey.
 Boy, was it busy…and some!
 And very dark!
 It seems to be a trend these days to make flashy restaurants as dark as possible – just so you can’t read the menu.

 Anyway, the service was well above ‘good’.
 It was one of the few restaurants where they actually bring out the cuts of meat and explain them all.
 Ironically, we didn’t much care for all the faffing around because it was now 7.20 and the concert started at 8.
 Fortunately, all the waiting-staff seemed to be used to this challenge, and ours hurried along our order.
 We still only had around 10 minutes eating-time, but we made it…just!
-Hurrying the whole affair was a shame because the whole experience was a really good one.
+Hurrying the whole affair was a shame because the whole experience was a wonderful!
 Running shoes at the ready as we left Gaucho at 7.58!!!